indigo-iam/opa-iam/README.md

   * don't think we use it in production and I guess matching groups would be the only use-case
   * we can even remove it
 * Still not clear to me how an "OPA Admin" can add a policy (just `POST <opa-host>/v1/data` returns error since `input` key is not found in JSON body)
-* Do we want to add audience?
+* Do we want to add and evaluate also audience with OPA?